Nasirali-Kovvuru/Network-Administration-real-time-by-using-traps-from-snmp/README.md

 config.php    -> this file is used to create a database with 2 tables as per our requirement we can change number of tables.

-setTrapR.php  -> this file is used to set the device(just for lab experimentation in real time this will be replaced with real network elements.) to send traps
+setTrapR.php  -> this file is used to set the device(just for lab experimentation in real time this will be replaced with real network elements.) to send traps.

 getStatus.php -> this file is used to fetch the details in the trapdata table from the database.